Discover more from Direct Left

 What's a Leftist?

 In their brilliant book, The Dawn of Everything: A New History of Humanity, David Graeber and David Wengrow reference cultural anthropologist Christopher Boehm’s description of politics as “the ability to reflect consciously on different directions one’s society could take, and to make explicit arguments why it should take one path rather than another.”
 As such, political disputes are disagreements over how society should be structured.
-Socialism and capitalism, for example, are two very different approaches to that challenge.
+Socialism and capitalism, for example, are two different approaches to that challenge.

-A leftist strives to eradicate existing systems of oppression, discrimination, and exploitation by fundamentally restructuring how humans coexist and cooperate.
+Broadly speaking: A leftist strives to eradicate existing systems of oppression, discrimination, and exploitation by fundamentally restructuring how humans coexist and cooperate.

 Background: Left vs. Right

-Left-right political classification began with the French Revolution, when members of the National Assembly who supported the king’s absolute veto sat to the right of the assembly president, and those who did not, to the left.
+Left/right political classification began with the French Revolution, when members of the National Assembly who supported the king’s absolute veto sat to the right of the assembly president, and those who did not, to the left.
 Though frustratingly imprecise, it has proven durable.
 Nearly a quarter millennium later, it is the standard framework for American politics.

 Neoliberalism.
 Conservatism.
 Stalinism.
 Maoism.
 Leninism.
 Leftwing Nationalism.
 Eco-fascism.
 Capitalism.
 Communism.
 Socialism.
 Accelerationism.
 Progressivism.
 Democratic Socialism.
 Classical Liberalism.
 Constitutional Monarchism.
 Minarchism.
 Libertarianism.
 Liberal Conservatism.
 Liberalism.
 Transhumanism.
 Agrarianism.
 Trotskyism.
 Posadism.
 Collectivism.
 Marxism.
 Libertarian Socialism.
 Syndicalism.
 Nordic Liberalism.
 Anarchism.
 Anarcho-Capitalism.
 Anarcho-Communism.
 Liberal Corporatism.
 Technoliberalism.
 Feudalism.
 Neo-Nazism.
 Paleoconservatism.